thingsboard/thingsboard.github.io/docs/paas/eu/getting-started-guides/helloworld.md

 step5:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-5-create-alarm-1-pe.png
-        title: 'Notice that the new temperature telemetry causes a new active alarm;'
+        title: 'As soon as a new <b>temperature</b> value goes above the threshold, a new active alarm will appear on the dashboard.'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-5-create-alarm-2-pe.png
-        title: 'You may acknowledge and clear alarms using the "Alarms table" widget;'
+        title: 'You can <b>acknowledge</b> and <b>clear</b> alarms using the <b>Alarm table</b> widget.'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-5-create-alarm-3-pe.png
-        title: 'When you receive a new alarm, you will receive a message in the notification center.
-You can view the message by clicking on the bell icon in the upper right corner.'
+        title: 'After the alarm is created, you will also receive a notification in the <b>Notification center</b>.
+Click the bell icon in the top-right corner to view the latest notifications.'

 notification-center:
     0: